mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 {"student_id": {"$gt": 25, "$lt": 100}}
 ```

 Since we're querying on the same field, we can get rid of the implied *$and*.
+Then, we can also combine both conditions in a single statement like so.
+This makes for another example where we do not need an explicit *$and*.
+But we did learn how to combine several requirements for one field in a single query, so that's nice.
+Then, when do we explicitly include *$and*?